Archana120906/Module-10/Stack Implementation Using `LifoQueue.md

 # Stack Implementation Using `LifoQueue` (Max Size 7) 🔄

 This Python program demonstrates a stack implemented using the `LifoQueue` class from the `queue` module.
-It allows up to 7 elements, checks if the stack is full, and then prints the elements in reverse (LIFO) order.
+It allows up to 7 elements, checks if the stack is full, and then prints the elements in reverse (LIFO) order

 ## 🎯 Aim